StergachisLab/DAF-QC-SMK/README.md

 ## Acknowledgements

 Thank you to Mitchell Vollger for providing the template for this Snakemake workflow and for common functions borrowed from here workflow/rules/common.smk

+## TODO
+Convert to CRAM files where possible
+Note that input of a region with no reads will not fail but will omit that region from plots.
+Add warning that prints to file if this happens.